 Anything that causes stress can lead to anxiety, and driving is clearly stressful.
 Every moment you're travelling at high speeds and dodging drivers that may not be as skilled or talented.
 You may have had a frightening experience behind the wheel, seen news reports of car accidents, or simply started experiencing anxiety on the road.

 Driving anxiety is completely normal, and luckily it can be cured.
-Start by filling out my free anxiety questionnaire, and get recommendations for the best treatment options.
+Start by filling out my free 7 minute anxiety test, and get recommendations for the best treatment options and receive your anxiety score.

 Causes of Driving Anxiety